 On TutorOcean’s platform for online tutoring services, we have seen such cases of the above fraud. **These cases of fraud are not faults with any system security but rather targeting human behaviour.** We have resolved such cases on our platform by mediating communications between various parties that were involved, contacting law enforcement and relied on our control of the payment processing system.
 In today’s online world, most systems are built to be secure against “hard” security assault by hackers but scammers prey on the credulousness of human nature.
 To minimize this risk, be aware and use trusted online platforms run by reputable companies.

 Using the TutorOcean platform is easy, convenient, and safe.
-Sign up is completely free!
+Find a tutor today!